top of page

 Can I be hypnotized?

 Yes of course!
-You’ve already been hypnotized anytime you watched an enjoyable movie or read a good book.
+You’ve already been hypnotized many times when you have emersed yourself in an enjoyable movie or gotten lost in a good book.
 Hypnosis is a normal and natural state of mind that everyone has already experienced.
 Actually, it’s such a normal state of mind that most people don’t realize they are hypnotized.
-All you need to do to go into a state of hypnosis when coming into the A New You Hypnosis office is to be willing and able to follow gentle instructions for reaching a state of focused awareness.
-Everyone can be hypnotized.
-Your hypnotist is actually your coach, walking your subconscious mind through steps to make the life changes you desire.
+During our zoom call, you simply fallow some gentle instructions, and you will reach a state of focused awareness, as it feels just like a powerful dream.
+You see, feel and hear everything as if you are really doing what you see, feel and hear.
+But in reality, it is all in the comfort of your mind.
+Your body is not doing a thing.
+We all experience hypnosis on a regular basis.
+So yes, you too can be hypnotized.
+Your hypnotist is actually your guide, walking your subconscious mind through steps for you to make the life changes that you desire

 Who will hypnotize me?

-Brian Scott is a highly qualified professional.
-He is registered as a Certified Consulting Hypnotist with the National Guild of Hypnotists.
-In addition, he has achieved extra certification in the advanced hypnotherapy system called 5-PATH® and is a certified instructor in 7th Path Self-HypnosisR.
-Rest assured that he will treat you with respect, and your visits are completely confidential.
+Brian Scott.
+I'm a registered Certified Consulting Hypnotist with the National Guild of Hypnotists.
+In addition, I have achieved extra certification in the advanced hypnotherapy system called 5-PATH® and I'm a certified instructor in 7th Path Self-Hypnosis...
+I always treat everyone with respect, and our visits are completely confidential.

 What I wish people would ask me about hypnosis